 The voluntary sector works in three main ways.
 The first, and by far the largest area of work, is service delivery to support individuals in the criminal justice system and their families.
 The second – often in combination with the first - is campaigning and advocating in order to reform the criminal justice system.
 Finally, there are self help organisations, set up to share experiences and support amongst peers, which are usually local and volunteer run.

 Service delivery varies greatly.
 Some specialise in meeting the needs of a particular group of people, for example women, older people or people from particular ethnic groups.
 Others focus on a particular issue, for example substance misuse, debt advice or housing.
 Some groups focus on a form of intervention, the arts, restorative justice and so on.
 These organisations have expertise, knowledge and experience that make them crucial partners in the design, as well as the delivery, of services.

 The voluntary sector supports and empowers individuals.
 Organisations support rehabilitation, reduce reoffending and improve community safety and community cohesion.
 More people work for voluntary organisations working in the criminal justice system than the prison and probation services combined.

 As well as responding flexibly to address unmet and changing need, voluntary organisations also share intelligence and develop innovative ways to address need.
 This intelligence is useful to commissioners, policy makers and others.
 Strong partnership, cooperation and communication between commissioners and the voluntary sector improves commissioning, and leads to more effective outcomes.

 Whatever the future holds, the voluntary sector has an important role to play.

-Information on hundreds of voluntary organisations working in the criminal justice system can be found in the Clinks’ Directory of offender services.
+Information on hundreds of voluntary organisations working in the criminal justice system can be found in the Clinks’ Directory of Services.
 Use the directory to find organisations working in the community or in custody, or by geographical location.
 You can search by the type of service, who it is aimed at or both.